bitnami-labs/sealed-secrets/docs/GKE.md

 ## Private GKE clusters

-If you are using a **private GKE cluster**, `kubeseal` won't be able to fetch the public key from the controller because there is firewall that prevents the master to talk directly to the nodes.
+If you are using a **private GKE cluster**, `kubeseal` won't be able to fetch the public key from the controller because there is firewall that prevents the control plane to talk directly to the nodes.

 There are currently two workarounds: